ALR-Aerospace/pyAPP6Tools/README.rst

 Atmosphere
     Functions to get data from the International Standard Atmosphere (ISA)

+Interpolation
+    Functions to interpolate and extrapolate in 2D and 3D tables, using the APP6 interpoation functions.

 MissionOptimization
     Functions to optimize APP6 mission parameter using scipy optimiztaion